CSU Policies and Resolutions relating to Disability Services

 Disability Resource Programs (DRP) plays a vital role in all aspects related to educational access for students with disabilities.
 Students with verified disabilities have the right, and are encouraged, to participate in the services coordinated by DRP.
 Faculty may also consult with DRP to confirm the legitimacy of a request for accommodation.
 When students choose to register for services with DRP, they are required to abide by DRP’s policies and procedures.
 Only those students who identify themselves to the University and present appropriate written documentation of a disability are eligible for academic accommodation.

-Students who request accommodations are advised to submit documentation to the disabilities counselor prior to the beginning of the semester so that arrangements can be made to meet individual needs.
-Also, students must return to DRP at the beginning of each new semester, so appropriate accommodations may continue or new accommodations may be arranged.
+Students who request accommodations are advised to schedule a new student appointment with a disabilities counselor prior to the beginning of the semester so that arrangements can be made to meet individual needs.
+Also, students must add semester courses to DRP Online at the beginning of each new semester in order to continue receiving appropriate accommodations..

 The decision of a student not to self-identify does not constitute a permanent renouncement of the right to University-administered accommodations.
 However, if a student chooses not to self-identify and/or request accommodation, the University does not assume responsibility for any disability-related problem(s) that may arise.